leanprover-community/mathematics_in_lean/README.md

 If you have a Gitpod account or are willing to sign up for one, just point your browser to [https://gitpod.io/#/https://github.com/leanprover-community/mathematics_in_lean](https://gitpod.io/#/https://github.com/leanprover-community/mathematics_in_lean).
-This creates a virtual machine in the cloud, and installs Lean and mathlib.
+This creates a virtual machine in the cloud, and installs Lean and Mathlib.
 It then presents you with a VS Code window, running in a virtual copy of the repository.
 We still suggest making a copy of the `MIL` directory, as described